-Note: If machine is equipped with a 3 wheel drive kit, the rear wheel must be raised off the floor and blocked.
+Note: Note: If machine is equipped with a 3-wheel drive kit, also raise and block rear wheel.

-- Start the engine, move the throttle to Slow, and check the front wheel that is off of the floor; it must not be rotating. - 3.
-If the wheel is rotating, stop the engine and proceed as follows: - A. Loosen both jam nuts securing the traction control cable to the bulkhead on the hydrostat (Figure 52).
-Make sure the jam nuts are loosened equally and sufficiently to allow adjustment.
+- 2. Start the engine, move the throttle to Slow, and check the front wheel that is off of the floor; it must not be rotating. - If the wheel is rotating, stop the engine and proceed as follows: - A. Loosen the nut securing the eccentric to the top of the hydrostat (Figure 48).